This accessibility statement applies to Prevent duty training courses published on support-people-susceptible-to-radicalisation.service.gov.uk.

 The Prevent referrals course includes a PDF template referral form that people can download and use within their organisation.
 The use of this form is optional and does not impact completing the course.

-The courses contain links to external sites and documentation that are not owned by the Home Office.
+The courses contain links to external sites and documentation that is owned by a 3rd party.
 We therefore cannot verify the accessibility of these links.

 Feedback and contact information